 Permanent Total Disability Does Not Run Out Until Age 75

-With this level of disability, you may also qualify for Social Security Disability with this type of workers’ compensation insurance coverage, but there may be a reduction in your workers’ compensation payment amount.
+With this level of disability, you may also qualify for Social Security Disability, but you may see a reduction in your workers’ compensation benefits.

-Many Injured Workers Negotiate Workers’ Compensation Settlements With the Insurance Company
+Injured Workers May Negotiate Workers’ Compensation Settlements with the Insurer

 In many cases, injured workers negotiate a lump-sum settlement with the workers’ compensation insurance company instead of continuing to draw income benefits for years or even decades.
-This is allowed under Florida law, but there are rules on how and when this is possible.
+There are rules on how and when you can receive a lump-sum, though.